Build An Audio AI App Course, Plus Data Doodling

 It’s been a few weeks since you’ve heard from us.
 There have been some really excellent episodes released:

-I talked with Charlie Marsh about his company’s amazing new pip like CLI tool called uv.
+- uv: The Next Evolution in Python Packages: I talked with Charlie Marsh about Astral’s amazing new pip-like CLI tool called uv.
 Personally, this is something I adopted in about 4.2 seconds after learning about it.
 A bit hyperbolic, but barely.
 If you can use pip you can use uv and the benefits are really impressive.
-This is an important part of Astral’s larger plans to boost every Python developer’s workflow.
-It’s a great interview so give it a listen.

-Another fun topic covered at Talk Python comes from the Django world.
-Sarah Boyce and Tushar Gupta are both involved in a project I think many open source communities should copy: Djangonauts.
-This is an accelerator, not for companies but for contributors.
-Their subtitle is “Where contributors launch”.
+- Djangonauts: Ready for Blast Off: Sarah Boyce and Tushar Gupta are both involved in a project I think many open source communities should copy.
+An accelerator not for companies but for contributors.
+Their subtitle is “Where contributors launch.”
 Django leads the way in Python open source community and this is just another example.
-See what Sarah, Tushar, and I spoke about on Talk Python.

 There are a couple of other big things I want to tell you while you’re before we end this email.